Connecting to Dremio

 Dremio is an open source project that enables business analysts and data scientists to explore and analyze any data at any time, regardless of its location, size, or structure.
 Dremio combines a scale-out architecture with columnar execution and acceleration to achieve interactive performance on any data volume.

-This topic describes how to connect Dremio to SingleStore DB using the SingleStore Connector.
+This topic describes how to connect Dremio to SingleStore using the SingleStore Connector.

 The certification matrix below shows the recommended versions for each product or component: